lnchapin/nodePassport/README.md

 # Local Strategy Passport

 ## Background
 This was converted from Brad Traversy's [Node.js With Passport Authentication](https://www.youtube.com/watch?v=6FOq4cUdH8k) video.
-This video was written with EJS and Mongo.
+That tutorial was written with EJS and Mongo.
 I converted this to Sequalize with EJS and Sequalize with Handlebars.

 ## To Run Locally
 - `git clone`